 Having arrived in Germany in the 1990s, the chef is amazed at the portion sizes.
-The basis of German cuisine, potatoes and bread, is also alien to him.
+The basis of German cuisine, potatoes and bread, alienates him.
 In Japan the foundation is rice and noodles, and many foods are fermented.
 Soy sauce, miso and sake, fish, dried seaweed and mushrooms are part of the daily menu.
 “Fermentation makes the food easier to digest and more durable,” he tells us, and “it produces the famous umami,” the perfect taste.
 What he finds most astonishing, however, is the focus of German restaurants, which are clearly oriented towards atmosphere and design, regardless of the cuisine.
-In his own culture, he’s familiar with the opposite.
+In his culture, he’s familiar with the opposite.
 First the taste, then the rest.
 “There is an unwritten Japanese law: the simpler the facility, the better.”
 Today, he says, you can experience a balance between cuisine and design in both cultures.
 Takumi itself follows a traditional furnishing style.
-It is modern, simple, functional and well thought-out, just like the menu.
+It is modern, simple, functional, and well-thought-out, just like the menu.
 Things have to move quickly and as many guests as possible should be well served simultaneously.
-Although the production of the ramen is rather arduous, it’s estimated that it only takes about 30 minutes from guest arrival to the receipt of the bill.
+Although the ramen production is rather arduous, it’s estimated that it only takes about 30 minutes from guest arrival to the receipt of the bill.

 When asked what soul food means for him personally, he simply says: “For me these are dishes that I have eaten since childhood and that I want to eat again and again.
 Even in old age.”

-Takumi is located in Little Tokyo in Düsseldorf and is currently happy to deliver to your home.
+Takumi is located in Little Tokyo in Düsseldorf and Munich.

 - Philosophy, Harmony and Perfection – Japanese Dining à la Yoko Higashi